evilwb/APRac2/README.md

 In Ratchet & Clank 2, all Gadgets, Platinum Bolts and Planet Coordinates are shuffled into the multiworld, giving the game a greater variety in routing to complete the end goal.

-## What is the goal of Metroid Prime when randomized?
+## What is the goal of Ratchet & Clank 2 when randomized?
 The end goal of the randomizer game is to defeat the giant mutated Protopet on planet Yeedil.